Alex2532/PlanIt/README.md

 # PlanIt

-index.html is the main page, where it features a button to add a new task, incomplete and complete labels signifying the status of each task, and sample tasks.

-## Styling:
+## Elements:
-The checkboxes are not finished with styling and the tasks do not have a remove or edit button yet.
+### Tasks:
+Tasks can be added with the button add task, which is explained in the buttons section.
+The added task will be at the end of the "incomplete" section, unchecked.
+Each task has a checkbox, a label, a edit button, and an remove button.
+When checked, the task goes into the "completed" section and can be unchecked to go back into the "incomplete" section.

-## Buttons:
+### Buttons:
+#### Add Task:
-Add Task: Once clicked, the button changes to an input text field where the user can type in their new task.
+Once clicked, the button changes to an input text field where the user can type in their new task.
 Once the user has typed their task, they will press enter to add their task to the incomplete category.

+## Storage:
+Tasks are stored locally with localStorage.
+When the page loads, tasks will be put into the correct spot and will be checked or unchecked based on how they were left.